InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 and/or warnings should be addressed.
 Once dependent code builds and passes tests without legacy options, migration to v5 is complete.

+Support for for pre-20160229 `VXL_VERSION_DATE_FULL` system installed versions of VXL has been removed.

 C++11
 -----